mattaw/klipper/docs/Measuring_Resonances.md

 | SDA | 01 | GP0 (I2C0 SDA) |
 | SCL | 02 | GP1 (I2C0 SCL) |

-The Pico does not include any pull-up resistors.
-Some MPU accelerometer modules include pull-ups, but often they are too large at 10K and must be changed or supplemented by smaller resistors to put the pull-up in the range 1.6K to 3.3K.
+The Pico does not include any I2C pull-up resistors.
+Some MPU accelerometer modules include pull-ups, but some are too large at 10K and must be changed or supplemented by smaller parallel resistors to put the total combined pull-up of both SCL and SDA lines in the range 1.6K to 3.3K.

 ![MPU-9250 connected to Pico](img/mpu9250-PICO-fritzing.png)